 CASALoan (formerly known as Affordable Housing Loan Program)

 The RGVMB's oldest affordable mortgage financing program is the Affordable Housing Loan (AHLP) program, now rebranded as the CASALoan Program.
-Since its founding in 1996, over 735 loans totaling over $30 million dollars in first lien loans have been made all to families earning less than 80% AMFI.
-This includes a six year period, starting in 2006, when the loan product was dormant when it was overwhelmed by rampant no down, no doc, no income lending in the area and the subsequent housing crisis in 2009.
+Since its founding in 1994, over 700 loans totaling over $45.5 million dollars in first lien loans have been made all to families earning less than 80% AMFI.
+This includes a six-year period, starting in 2006, when the loan product was dormant after it was overwhelmed by rampant no down, no doc, no income lending products in the area and the subsequent housing crisis in 2009.
 The RGVMB discontinued the product due to lack of interest by clients.

 Interim Construction Lending

-A draw system is used by each non-profit to draw interim construction funds based on construction completion.
-Since 2006 local minority contractors have drawn over $3 million in interim construction financing from the RGVMB for the construction of affordable housing.
-Currently, CDC of Brownsville utilizes a $250,000 unsecured line is available for interim construction in association with the Rural and Colonia Reconstruction programs.
+Since 2006 local minority contractors have drawn over $4.5 million in interim construction financing from the RGVMB for the construction of affordable housing.
+Currently, cdcb utilizes a $250,000 unsecured line is available for interim construction in association with the Rural and Colonia Reconstruction programs.

-The RGVMB newest program is its Community Loan Center’s small dollar program to provide a marketplace alternative to high cost payday, pawnshop, signature loan, car title loan, and check cashing outlets.
-The RGVMB has been operating this program over the past five years and has to date originated over 16,000 transactions in the Rio Grande Valley totaling $16 million.
+The RGVMB newest program is its Community Loan Center’s small dollar loan program.
+This product was created to provide a marketplace alternative to high cost payday, pawnshop, signature loan, car title loan, and check cashing outlets.
+The RGVMB has been operating this program over the past eight years and has to date originated over 28,000 transactions in the Rio Grande Valley totaling over $25 million.

-The program is designed to assist working families who face emergency situations that are not of a regular nature, who would be currently utilizing the services of a high cost payday or salary advance lender to meet their needs.
-The amortization term and monthly payment amount is calculated to allow the family sufficient time to repay (versus having to do a rollover loan with a payday lender based on a 18 day turn), while at the same time making the monthly payment affordable based on the median income of the marketplace.
+The program is designed to assist working families who would be currently utilizing the services of a high cost payday or salary advance lender to meet their needs.
+The amortization term and monthly payment amount is calculated to allow the family sufficient time to repay (versus having to do a rollover loan with a payday lender based on an 18-day turn), while at the same time making the monthly payments affordable based on the income of the borrower.

 The CLC Loan is a maximum of $1,000, with an amortization period of 12 months, at an interest rate of 18%.
-A one-time $20.00 set up fee per borrower is required.
-Current market high cost lenders have an average 400% APR and 18 day amortization period.
+A one-time $20.00 set up fee per borrower is required, altogether this equals 22% APR.
+Current market high cost lenders have an average effective 600% interest rate.